 Use Strong Passwords

 Like the key to your house, a password is the key to all information on your computer and mobile device.
 Pick strong passwords and don't use the same password for everything.
 That way, if a bad guy cracks one password, he doesn't have access to all of your accounts.
-Learn all about passwords in ISPO's presentation, Password Cracking 101 (PDF).
+Learn all about passwords in ISPO's presentations, Password Cracking 101 and Password Management 201.

 Protecting Mobile Devices